junia3/LPLD/README.md

   <img src="https://img.shields.io/badge/arXiv-2407.13524-0096c7.svg?style=plastic" alt="arXiv">
 </a>

-> We are currently working on refactoring all the original code.
-Please wait for the final version.
-However, you can run the example code using the instructions below.

 This is an official code implementation repository for ```Enhancing Source-Free Domain Adaptive Object Detection with Low-confidence Pseudo Label Distillation```, accepted to ```ECCV 2024```.

 <p align="center">